-Communications Services is the department within the Office of Information Technology responsible for the campus-wide voice and data communications networks,
+Communications Services is responsible for the campus-wide voice network, campus-wide cable

 Communications Services has two goals:

 - To provide communications services to departmental customers at a lower cost than customers would incur if Communications Services did not exist.

 - To provide communications network functionality that would not otherwise be available.